 Whether or not you purchase that produce organically grown should really be a secondary consideration.

 I hope that today’s article has cleared up any lingering questions you may have had about the nature of organic food.
 There are certainly some merits to choosing organic food if you can afford to do so, but you should know that you can eat a healthy balanced diet without ever consuming foods that are grown organically.

 Organic Or Not, Here I Come

-Your pockets will be relieved to know that the recipes in my brand new Low Cholesterol Cook Book For Two, which is now available for pre-order, don’t require organic meat or produce.
+Your pockets will be relieved to know that the recipes in my brand new Low Sodium Cookbook For Beginners, which is now available for pre-order, don’t require organic meat or produce.